 We illustrate duality and its construction $f$ in more detail below.

 \begin{example} [Task duality].
-The task of Error-detection is a multi-class classification task $T_C$, where the goal is to predict if any value in a given table column is an error, like shown in the right box of Figure~\ref{fig:gen-val-arch}.
+The task of Error detection is a multi-class classification task $T_C$, where the goal is to predict if any value in a given table column is an error, like shown in the right box of Figure~\ref{fig:gen-val-arch}.
 We can construct its generative dual, $T_G$, shown in the left box, which simply asks a model to examine a given table column $R$ and produce a realistic data error.

-To see why $T_C$ and $T_G$ are dual tasks, let $T_G(R)$ be an instance of the generative Error-detection task instantiated using a table $R$, like shown in the left-box of the figure.
+To see why $T_C$ and $T_G$ are dual tasks, let $T_G(R)$ be an instance of the generative Error detection task instantiated using a table $R$, like shown in the left-box of the figure.
 Let $c = M(T_G(R))$ be its completion, in this example $c=$\codeq{Missisipi}, a realistic typo error.
 Let $f(R) = insert(c, R)$ be a transformation that inserts $c$ into $R$ (creating the column on the right that contains the typo \codeq{Missisipi}).
 Now for the task $T_C(f(R))$ (identifying errors in $f(R)$), we expect the same $c=$\codeq{Missisipi} to always be returned by an oracle model $M$, ensuring $M(T_G(R)) \equiv M(T_C(f(R)))$, or the two tasks always produce the same output, like shown in the dashed boxes, making the two tasks dual.

-As another example, we look at Schema-matching.
-Recall that Schema-matching is traditionally a classification task $T_C$, that identifies pairs of columns from two input tables as either match or non-match, shown in Figure~\ref{fig:example-tasks-schema-matching}(b).
-Like for Error-detection, we can construct its generative dual, $T_G$, shown in Figure~\ref{fig:example-tasks-schema-matching}(a), which takes a Table-A as input, to generate another Table-B, as well as column mappings between the two tables as output.
+As another example, we look at Schema matching.
+Recall that Schema matching is traditionally a classification task $T_C$, that identifies pairs of columns from two input tables as either match or non-match, shown in Figure~\ref{fig:example-tasks-schema-matching}(b).
+Like for Error detection, we can construct its generative dual, $T_G$, shown in Figure~\ref{fig:example-tasks-schema-matching}(a), which takes a Table-A as input, to generate another Table-B, as well as column mappings between the two tables as output.

 To see why the two are also dual tasks, consider a transformation $f$ that combines Table-A and Table-B from $T_G$ in Figure~\ref{fig:example-tasks-schema-matching}(a), as input for $T_C$ in Figure~\ref{fig:example-tasks-schema-matching}(b), we can see that the two tasks $T_G$ and $T_C$ should now always produce the same output, like indicated by dashed boxes in the figure, because under this transformation $f$, the mappings generated by an oracle model $M$ on $T_G$ should always match that generated by $M$ on $T_C$. \end{example}